-Fire-intolerant species are not adapted to any fire regime as these species lack of fire-related traits.
+There are species that are not adapted to any fire regime as these species lack of fire-related traits.
 Such is the case with P. abies and A. alba, both distinguished by their thin bark and the absence of a canopy or soil seed bank (Rogers et al., 2015).
 In fact, Bär & Mayr, (2020) discovered that the bark of P. abies provides the least thermal insulation for the internal tissues of the ten central alpine tree species studied.
 In the same study, A. alba exhibited a higher insulating capacity than P. abies, albeit with limited overall cambium thermal protection.
-Therefore, P. abies and A. alba must be classified as fire intolerant, given their high susceptibility to crown and surface fires.
+Therefore, P. abies and A. alba must be classified as species that lack of fire-related traits, given their high susceptibility to crown and surface fires.
 However, a DBH above 20 cm may lead to lower mortality after fire (Dupire et al., 2019) and, thus to a higher probability of regeneration from slightly affected trees.

-No studies were found on the effect of fire severity (high or low) on post-fire regeneration or resistance to fire of fire-intolerant species.
+No studies were found on the effect of fire severity (high or low) on post-fire regeneration or resistance to fire of P. abies and A. alba.